 Located near Lone Pine, CA the Alabama Hills are an awesome spot to visit and explore in Inyo County.
 Large boulder formations erupt from the ground and create a maze of canyons, trails and roads.
 This feature in itself, is more than enough fun to justify a trip to this area, however add to the equation that the Alabama Hills has appeared in more Hollywood movies than one person can name and you have the perfect combination of terrain and nostalgic history.

-Access to the Alabama Hills is extremely easy, just follow Whitney Portal Road west out of Lone Pine, and take a right turn on Movie Road.
+Access to the locations is extremely easy, just follow Whitney Portal Road west out of Lone Pine, and take a right turn on Movie Road.
 From here the possibilities are almost endless.
 The BLM publishes the “Movie Road Touring Brochure” which gives directions on how to find the film locations of some of your favorite movies.

 Take your time and enjoy.